Average Home Insurance Cost in North Carolina

 How We Analyzed North Carolina Home Insurance Rates

-MoneyGeek calculated North Carolina home insurance estimates using real premium data from major insurers.
+Actual premium data from major insurers went into MoneyGeek's North Carolina home insurance estimates.
 This approach shows how specific factors influence what homeowners actually pay for coverage.

-We built our analysis around a standard homeowner profile: $250,000 dwelling coverage, $125,000 personal property coverage, $200,000 liability coverage, and a $1,000 deductible.
+A standard homeowner profile anchors this analysis: $250,000 dwelling coverage, $125,000 personal property coverage, $200,000 liability coverage and a $1,000 deductible.
 The model home was built in 2000 with no insurance claims filed in the past five years.
 This profile matches typical North Carolina homeowners and reflects median home values across the state.

-Our research method involved changing one factor while keeping all others identical.
-For instance, when studying how the construction year affects premiums, we compared identical homes built in 1980, 2000 and 2020.
+We changed one factor and kept all others identical.
+For instance, identical homes built in 1980, 2000 and 2020 got compared to study how the construction year affects premiums.
 This technique shows exactly how much each variable impacts your costs.

 Your actual premiums will be different depending on your home's specific features, your coverage choices, claims history, credit profile and location.